UCL-Wellcome-Trust-Air-Pollution/EPC_mapping_project_code/README.md

 # EPC_mapping_project_code
-Code files for EPC project
+This repository stores the code files for the project - "High resolution mapping of wood burning hotspots using Energy Performance Certificates: A case study in England and Wales"